Master of Architecture

 The M.Arch. program is designed primarily for students with a broad range of interests and backgrounds who are interested in studying architecture at the graduate level, and whose undergraduate degrees were obtained in fields both inside and outside of architecture.
 The program’s curriculum emphasizes the importance of sustainability (energy and environmental), state-of-the-art technologies for improved design and construction, and the impacts of policy and culture on urban design.

-At a time of significant transition for the architectural profession, the Master of Architecture degree allows for full incorporation of the skills and knowledge critical to the 21st century architect.
-The program’s purpose is to produce broad-thinking architects well-grounded in the principles and practices of sustainability who can apply their knowledge and talents to the architectural problems posed by the modern city.
+At a time of significant transition for the architectural profession, the Master of Architecture degree incorporates the skills and knowledge critical to the 21st century architect.
+The program’s purpose is to produce architects who can think outside the box to apply their knowledge and talents to solve unique architectural problems posed by the modern city.

 Cooperative Education, or co-op, gives you the opportunity to gain meaningful work experience while you are earning your degree.
 A co-op experience will help you further define your career path and fully realize the potential of what you are learning in the classroom.
 All students seeking professional registration and licensure must earn 700 "units" prior to becoming eligible to sit for the Architectural Registration Examination (ARE).

 An intern works under the direct supervision of a registered architect.
 RIT Architecture students may begin accumulating internship units (8 hours of training = one unit) through domestic or international co-op programs offered in partnership with RIT or through summer employment obtained independently by the student.

 For more information, or to get help finding a co-op, contact the Office of Career Services.

 Before you apply, please visit and carefully read the Admissions Requirements, Admissions FAQ, and Portfolio Requirements pages on this site.
 These pages contain a significant amount of important information and will help to answer many of your questions about the program and the application process.
 Most of all, this information will help you to assemble your very best application package.